Samu-K/Samu-K/README.md

 **My interests:**

-Mainly interested in computer vision and software engineering.
+Mainly interested in embedded systems, especially in the defense sector.

 **Current projects:**

-Currently working on my budgeting app.
+Currently working on some embedded STM32 systems and baremetal raspi.

 **Where I can be reached?**